lsst-sqre/sqr-055/index.rst

 #. **Use COmanage for group management.**
    Grouper offers more features, but at the cost of additional user complexity, a UI that's not better than the COmanage UI, a less usable API, and additional integration and conceptual complexity.
+   However, COmanage does not appear to provide usable name validation (see :ref:`group-name-validation`), which is an argument for either writing a plugin that would do so or managing groups ourselves rather than using either Grouper or COmanage.

 #. **Use ``voPosixGroup`` for numeric GIDs.**
+   This assumes that we want to use COmanage to manage groups.
    The complexity level is unfortunate, but it appears to mostly be one-time configuration complexity, and there are substantial implementation advantages to supporting automatic assignment of new GIDs without having to write custom code.

 #. **Use LDAP as the primary API to retrieve user and group data.**